qbancoffee/drivewire4/README.md

 Latest version is 4.3.4p

+## Quality of Life Improvements

+### SWT Library Update

+The SWT library has been updated from version **4.2.4 (2012)** to **4.37 (September 2025)**.
+This update brings a wide range of improvements to SWT, most notably within the embedded browser component.

+As a result, DriveWire 4 can now load more modern web pages and support current web technologies.
+Outdated or broken URLs have been removed from the bookmark menu, and new, relevant links have been added.

+---

+### Updated Bookmark Menu

+The bookmark menu now includes:

+- **NitrOS9**
+    - NitrOS 9 Documentation Wiki
+- **Software Websites**
+    - Curtis Boyle’s Games Site
+    - Mike Snyder’s COCO Quest
+- **DriveWire Websites**
+    - DriveWire 4 Wiki *(in development)*
+    - DriveWire 4 GitHub Repository
+    - DriveWire4 SourceForge Repository *(discontinued)*
+    - Official DriveWire Repository *(Boisy Pitre)*
+    - pyDriveWire
+- **HDB-DOS**
+    - Load HDB-DOS

+---

+### Enhanced Browser Capabilities

+Leveraging the new SWT library, DriveWire 4 can now render HTML `<audio>` controls within its built-in browser.
+The **Load HDB-DOS** page is a local web page that includes an HTML audio player for three HDB-DOS WAV files:

+- CoCo 1
+- CoCo 2
+- CoCo 3

+These WAV files can be played directly within the DriveWire 4 browser, allowing for convenient and integrated HDB-DOS loading across CoCo systems.

+---

+### Prepackaged Releases

+Prepackaged releases are available for:

+- **Windows**
+- **Linux x86_64**
+- **Linux aarch_64**

+Each release is bundled with its own **Java Runtime Environment (JRE)** in a self-contained directory.
+Installation scripts are provided that will:

+- Copy DriveWire 4 and its bundled JRE to your system
+- Create a desktop launcher
+- Create an uninstall script

+These installers do **not** install Java system-wide and will **not interfere with existing Java installations**, allowing DriveWire 4 to run as a fully standalone application.

+---

+### Linux Installation Note

+Before running DriveWire 4 for the first time on Linux, ensure that the package
+`libswt-webkit-gtk-4-jni` is installed.

+If this library is missing, DriveWire 4 may behave abnormally and alter its installation files.
+In such cases, reinstalling DriveWire 4 **after** installing `libswt-webkit-gtk-4-jni` will be necessary.

+---

+### Platform Compatibility

+This version of DriveWire 4 has been tested and confirmed to work on:

+- **Ubuntu (x86_64)**
+- **Raspbian aarch64 (Raspberry Pi)**
+- **Windows 10**
+- **Windows 11**

+Although startup scripts are included for **Intel** and **ARM Macs**, functionality has not been verified due to lack of hardware for testing.

+---

 ## Download compiled versions
 - [DriveWire4 4.3.4p for Windows x64 with Java included](https://github.com/qbancoffee/drivewire4/releases/tag/4.3.4p_Windows_x64)
 - [DriveWire4 4.3.4p for All  Java not included](https://github.com/qbancoffee/drivewire4/releases/tag/4.3.4p)